Connacht Senior League (association football): 1980s

-In 1981–82 seven clubs – Mervue United, Sligo Rovers Reserves, Castlerea Celtic, Salthill Devon, Ballina Rovers, Tuam Celtic and UCG – formed the Connacht Senior League.
-Sligo Rovers were the inaugural champions while Mervue United won the following two titles.
-Ballinasloe Town joined during this time and Galway United reserves who also won two titles in a row after Mervues brace.
-In 1986 there was a proposal for the league to expand into a North West League.
-This idea was abandoned following the emergence of the Ulster Senior League however the potential financial strain of the North West league saw Castlerea Celtic and Ballina Rovers return to junior league status while Sligo Rovers had already pulled their reserve team in 1985 likely due to losses arising from their senior sides demotion to the League of Ireland First Division.
+Galway United Reserves proceeded to win another league title in 1986, beating UCG 4–3 in a playoff.
+However, the league had been reduced to eight teams after Sligo Rovers pulled their reserve team at the start of the season.
+The withdrawal was seen as a cost cutting measure, necessitated by the relegation of the club's first team in the 1984–85 League of Ireland season, after the introduction of a national second tier.
+In the same season, discussions between Connacht and Ulster clubs were held regarding a proposal to expand the CSL into a North West League.
+This idea was abandoned following the emergence of the Ulster Senior League.
+However the potential financial strain of the North West league saw Castlerea Celtic and Ballina Rovers return to junior league status while Sligo Rovers had already pulled their reserve team in 1985 likely due to losses arising from their senior sides demotion to the League of Ireland First Division.
 After one season in 1986-87 which only consisted of six clubs, all from County Galway, membership started to improve with Mayo clubs Castlebar Celtic, Westport United and Ballina Town joining.
 Gentex of Athlone also joined for the 1987–88 season but withdrew in spring due to membership not being sanctioned by the Leinster Football Association.
 That same season also saw a Connacht Senior League XI take part in the League of Ireland cup generally appearing in a four team midwest group.